-Figure 2 - Basic concept of the Inmarsat Enhanced Group Call system
+Figure 2 - Basic concept of the Inmarsat Enhanced Group Call system,

-2.1.3 SafetyNET offers the ability to direct a message to a given geographical area.
-The area may be fixed, as in the case of a NAVAREA/METAREA or coastal warning area; or it may be a user defined area (circular or rectangular).
-A user defined area is used for messages, such as a local storm warning or a shore-to-ship distress alert, for which it is inappropriate to alert ships in an entire satellite ocean region or NAVAREA/METAREA.
-The general EGC system capabilities are shown in figure 2.
+2.1.3 SafetyNET [and SafetyNET II] offer the ability to direct a message to a given geographical area.
+The area may be fixed, as in the case of a NAVAREA/METAREA or coastal warning area; or it may be a user-defined area (circular or rectangular).
+A user defined area is used for messages, such as a local storm warning or a shore-to-ship distress alert, for which it is inappropriate to alert ships in an entire satellite

+Ocean Region or NAVAREA/METAREA.
+The general EGC system capabilities are shown in Figure 2.

-2.1.4 SafetyNET messages are submitted by registered information providers for broadcast to the appropriate satellite ocean region(s) via an Inmarsat C Land Earth Station (LES).
-Messages are broadcast according to their priority, i.e. distress, urgency or safety.
-Aboard ship, messages are received by type-approved Inmarsat C or mini-C mobile terminals with EGC SafetyNET capability.
+- 2.1.4 SafetyNET messages are submitted by registered information providers for broadcast to the appropriate satellite Ocean Region(s) via an Inmarsat C Land Earth Station (LES). - 2.1.5 SafetyNET II messages are submitted by registered information providers via a secure interface to the Inmarsat network.
+See Annex 6 for more information. - 2.1.6 Messages are broadcast according to their priority, i.e. distress, urgency or safety.
+Aboard ship, messages are received by type-approved Inmarsat EGC terminal.